Message from our DIO

 It is always heartening and uplifting to see a new generation of doctors begin their residencies and fellowships at The Wright Center for Graduate Medical Education.
 The journey to become a doctor is a long and arduous process filled with plenty of excitement and anticipation, but also lots of hard work.

-I feel rejuvenated every year during the recruitment process as we interview numerous new physician candidates to fill the limited amount of positions we have available in our eight Accreditation Council for Graduate Medical Education-accredited graduate programs.
+I feel rejuvenated every year during the recruitment process as we interview numerous new physician candidates to fill the limited amount of positions we have available in our Accreditation Council for Graduate Medical Education-accredited graduate programs.
 It gives me great joy to engage with young doctors who are ready to take the next step in their careers and for me to learn about their goals, dreams and roles in this noble profession of medicine.

 It is an emotional moment for me when I get to share with aspiring physicians the path I chose to become a doctor.
 I am a proud and passionate graduate of The Wright Center – a decision that eventually led to my rewarding career as the Designated Institutional Official of this groundbreaking organization.

-As one of the nation’s largest Health Resources and Services Administration (HRSA)-funded Teaching Health Center Graduate Medical Education Safety-Net Consortium, The Wright Center integrates patient care delivery, workforce development, and innovation to be the leading model of primary health care in America.
+As one of the nation’s largest Health Resources and Services Administration (HRSA)-funded Teaching Health Center Graduate Medical Education Safety-Net Consortiums, The Wright Center integrates patient care delivery, workforce development, and innovation to be the leading model of primary health care in America.

 We passionately deliver our mission here in Northeast Pennsylvania at our community health centers and regional clinical partners that primarily serve patients in Lackawanna, Luzerne, Susquehanna, Wayne, and Wyoming counties, and also in communities across the country through our national partnerships in Washington, Arizona, Ohio, and Washington, D.C., and learning networks with Federally Qualified Health Centers.

-Those community health centers further reduce barriers to care by following the Patient-Centered Medical Home model, which provide integrated access to medical, dental, behavioral health, addiction and recovery, and infectious disease services at a single location.
+Those community health centers further reduce barriers to care by following the Patient-Centered Medical Home model, which provides integrated access to medical, dental, behavioral health, addiction and recovery, and infectious disease services at a single location.
 In the 2023-2024 fiscal year, The Wright Center recorded nearly 140,000 patient visits, including more than 33,000 unique patients, over 7,000 dental patients, and more than 4,000 people seeking mental and behavioral health services.

 By mission and design, we are committed to graduate medical education, patient care, and impacting positive change on the communities we serve across the country.
 The Wright Center is the program for you if you are looking for more than a residency program – one in which you can impart your knowledge and skills for the betterment of our honorable profession and those we aim to serve.